vesalcido/cse-15l-lab-report/lab1.md

 # Lab Report 1
 ## Installing VS Code
-- When getting into the lab, the first step we have to do to get everything set up is installing VS code either on your personal computer or using the lab computer, in which VS Code is already downloaded.
+- When getting into the lab, the first step we have to do to get everything set up is installing VS code either on your personal computer or using the lab computer, which could be found at this [VSCode](https://code.visualstudio.com/) link, but in this case, VS Code is already downloaded.
   If using your personal computer, you would need to download VS Code on the VS Code website and there should be an option to download the application on your computer.
 After downloading VS Code, we were advised to take a screenshot to prove that all of us in our group were on the same page, which should look similar to this: ![Image](Screen%20Shot%202023-04-08%20at%205.14.51%20PM.png)